concon121/cloudformation/templates/README.md

 Environment variables for the buildspec of the same name.

-### Cloudformation Parameters

-- WebsiteRootDirectory - The directory in your repository where the website resources are located.

 ### Parameters

 - appBucket - The name of the S3 bucket which hosts the website.